Resolving Security Issues

 |Problem Code||This is the unique identifier of the security issue as assigned by the source (e.g. CVE-2000-5518).
 It will change depending on the source of the data.|

 Sonatype provides information from public sources, as well as information from our own research team.
 Clicking on the information iconin the corresponding row displays additional details provided about the issue.

 The status of the security issue as assigned by the drop down to the right.
 See below for information on changing this status.

 Updating the status of the security issue requires the "Edit IQ Elements" permission.

 Any changes to security vulnerabilities are visible only when the application is re-analyzed (via the re-evaluation button or a new evaluation being triggered from CI, CLI, policy monitoring, etc).

 Matching to Violations

 In some cases, just because there is a security vulnerability, that does not necessarily mean there is a corresponding policy violation.
-For this reason, it’s important to refer back to your Policy Violations tab as well.
-If you are finding that critical security issues you are troubleshooting do not show up as a policy violation as well, you may need to refine your policy so that future security issue trigger a policy violation and thus ensure that they get your attention.
+For this reason, it’s important to refer back to the Policy Violations Table as well.
+If you are finding that critical security issues you are troubleshooting do not show up as a policy violation as well, you may need to refine your policy so that future security issues trigger policy violations and thus ensure that they get your attention.